 Students pay regular seminary tuition for seminary credits awarded for CPE units, and also pay tuition at the CPE center.
 However, students may be eligible to be reimbursed for the tuition paid to the hospital for the first 1.5 CPE units (9 semester hours).
 Reimbursement is limited to 75% of the seminary tuition paid for the credits awarded for CPE experience.
 Students can apply for reimbursement by submitting receipts upon successful completion of the CPE program.

 Hospital Chaplaincy Path

-- Acceptance into the MDiv degree program (some hospitals are beginning to accept people with seminary MA degrees as chaplains, but the MDiv is preferred).
+- Acceptance into the MDiv degree program (some hospitals are beginning to accept people with 72-hour seminary MA degrees as chaplains, but the MDiv is preferred).

 - After completion of the MDiv, the individual would apply for a year of residency at an approved CPE training hospital.
-These are full-time paid positions for which the individual completes an additional 3 units of CPE.
+These are full-time paid positions during which the individual completes an additional 3-4 units of CPE.
 Application should be made one year before desired placement.

-Most branches of the military require the master of divinity degree for their chaplains.
+Most branches of the military require the master of divinity (MDiv) degree for their chaplains.
 The MDiv course is designed to enable the student to prepare for ordination.
-Each student looking forward to ordination in a particular denomination must secure recommendation from, and follow procedures already established in that church for such recognition.
+Each student looking forward to ordination in a particular denomination must secure recommendation from, and follow procedures already established in, that church for such recognition.
 The seminary assumes no responsibility of this nature.

 Those students who attend Military Chaplaincy School may receive 8 hours as substitute for PSTD 501 Pastoral Counseling, PSTD 575 Pastoral Internship (2 hours), and another PSTD course, depending on the training.